Children of Choba Primary School

 Motto: Education is Wealth

-We currently have 264 children studying in 7 classes and they attend every weekday between 7.30 and 3pm.
-All children receive porridge every school day and pay 11p for a huge plate of rice and beans at lunchtime.
-We use the profit from the school dinners to add milk to the porridge at both Nursery and Primary Schools – this is our first income generating project.
+We currently have 240 children studying in 7 classes and they attend every weekday between 7.30 and 3pm.
+All children receive porridge every school day and pay 10p for a huge plate of rice and beans at lunchtime.
 This extra nutrition is essential as 11% of our children only have one meal a day at home.

 The emphasis at our school is on delivering a much higher quality education than is normally available in rural Tanzania.
 Our results so far have been excellent and prove that we are doing something out of the ordinary.
-In 2015 our first intake reached Class 7 and sat the National Examinations for secondary school selection.
-All Choba students passed, Asha Akida was top girl in Pangani District and we had 2 others in the District top 10.
-Our school was placed in the top 22% of Tanzania despite doing the exams in English and being in one of the least developed districts.
+In 2017 Choba came top of Pangani District out of 33 schools in the National Primary School Leaving Examinations.
+We also had 7 of our 27 students in the District top 10 for their gender, out of 1,121 students.
+All Choba students passed to go on to secondary school and we now have sponsors enabling 25 Choba graduates from our first 3 years to attend top quality private secondary schools.
+Choba Primary School has been consistently placed in the top 20% of Tanzania despite doing the exams in English and being in one of the least developed districts.